Robert Dench - Chairman

 Paul Copley joined the Board on 1 September 2018.
 He is a highly experienced and recognised specialist in restructuring activities and is a licensed UK insolvency practitioner.

-As a Partner at PwC he was the Administrator of Lehman Brothers International (Europe), and had responsibility for derivatives, repo, stock lending and securities portfolios and agreement of creditor claims for the second largest bank restructuring in history.
+As a Partner at PwC he was one of the Joint Administrators of Lehman Brothers International (Europe), and had responsibility for derivatives, repo, stock lending and securities portfolios and agreement of creditor claims for the second largest bank restructuring in history.
 He stepped down from PwC in 2016 when he joined Kaupthing ehf as CEO.
 In that role he controlled the realisation of a €3.5bn+ portfolio of pan-European assets which included an Icelandic Retail Bank, operating businesses, real estate, and litigation claims.

 Andrew Bester – Chief Executive Officer